sookinoby/sentiment-analysis2/README.md

 ## Preparing the dataset and encoding
-The reviews are cleaned to remove URLs, special characters, etc. You can also use the [nltk](http://www.nltk.org/) library to preprocess the text.
-We use a custom function to clean the data.
+We'll need to start with standard data-preparation tasks.
+We'll clean the data to remove URLs, special characters, etc. While you can also use the [nltk](http://www.nltk.org/) library to preprocess the text, in this case we'll use a custom function to clean the data.
 Once the data is cleaned, we need to form the vocabulary (all the unique words available in a dataset).

 Next, we need to identify the most common words in the review.
 This prevents rare words like 'director name, actor name' to influence the outcome of a classifier.
-We also map each word(sorted by descending order based on the frequency of occurrence) to a unique number which is stored in a dictionary called word_dict.
+We also map each word(sorted by descending order based on the frequency of occurrence) to a unique number (`idx`) which is stored in a dictionary called word_dict.
 We also perform the inverse mapping from the idx to the word.
-We use a vocabulary of 5000 words.
-The vocabulary size, sentences length, and embedding dimensions are also parameters and can be experimented with while building a neural network.
+We use a vocabulary of 5,000 words.
+The vocabulary size, sentence length, and embedding dimensions are also parameters and can be experimented with while building a neural network.

 ```python
 #some string preprocessing